andrew/ultimate-awesome/README.md

 - [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.
 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-github-actions](https://github.com/Alliedium/awesome-github-actions) - Discover a collection of GitHub Actions workflow examples that will supercharge your development process.
 Level up your projects with the efficiency and reliability of GitHub Actions, saving time and ensuring high-quality code.
+- [awesome-rl-for-legged-locomotion](https://github.com/apexrl/awesome-rl-for-legged-locomotion) - A curated list of awesome material on legged robot locomotion using reinforcement learning (RL) and sim-to-real techniques.
 - [awesome-docker](https://github.com/arch3rpro/awesome-docker) - Docker资源集合，包含容器管理、监控、安全、自动化等全方位工具和最佳实践.
 - [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.